NATIONAL FARMER’S DAY | OCTOBER 12

 National Farmer’s Day was previously known as Old Farmer’s Day.

-There are some cities and towns across the United States that have their own versions of Farmer’s Day, with celebrations and festivals on various dates throughout the year.
+Some cities and towns across the United States celebrate their own versions of Farmer’s Day.
+Dates are scattered throughout the year with celebrations and festivals.
 Many of them are held in September and October.

 October does seem fitting for celebrating this National Day as it is near the end of the harvest.
 Many farmers will be able to take a rest from their hard labor to join in the celebration of this holiday.

 HOW TO OBSERVE NATIONAL FARMER’S DAY